hydroper/as3parser/docs/features.md

 ## ASDoc

-_ASDoc variant_: ASDoc comments can be configured to use an improved format that supports Markdown and facilitates writing comments.
+*ASDoc variant*: ASDoc comments can be configured to use an enhanced format that supports Markdown and facilitates writing comments.
 Set the compiler option `asdoc` to 2 (that is, ASDoc version 2) to use this facility:

 ```json
 {